kubeflow/website/content/en/docs/components/notebooks/quickstart-guide.md

 1. Install Kubeflow by following [Getting Started - Installing Kubeflow](/docs/started/installing-kubeflow/).
 2. Open the Kubeflow [Central Dashboard](/docs/components/central-dash/) in your browser.
-3. Click __"Notebooks"__ in the left-hand panel.
+3. Click __"Workbenches"__ in the left-hand panel.
-4. Click __"New Server"__ to create a new notebook server.
+4. Click __"New Workbench"__ to create a new workbench server.
-5. Specify the configs for your notebook server.
+5. Specify the configs for your workbench server.
-6. Click  __"CONNECT"__ once the notebook has been provisioned
+6. Click  __"CONNECT"__ once the workbench has been provisioned

 ## Detailed Steps